-The Windows 7 / Vista System Restore feature will make sure that software installations, drivers, and other updates can be rolled back.
+Windows’ System Restore feature will make sure that software installations, drivers, and other updates can be rolled back.
 The only price to this feature is some disk usage.
-If you want to disable System restore, which is a bad idea, it’s really pretty simple.
+If you want to disable System Restore, which is a bad idea, it’s really pretty simple.

-Just to make sure you understand… There are bugs.
-Things will crash.
+Just to make sure you understand: Software has bugs.
+Things crash sometimes.
 Disabling System Restore will keep you from rolling back changes.
 It is not a good idea to disable it.

 Click the Configure button below the list of drives: